frithnanth/perl6-Desktop-Notify/README.md

 #### set-urgency(NotifyNotification $notification, NotifyUrgency $urgency! --> Nil)

 Sets the notification urgency.
-There an available `enum NotifyUrgency <low normal critical>`.
+An `enum NotifyUrgency <low normal critical>` is available.

 #### server-caps(--> Seq)

-Reads server capabilities and returns a sequence.
+Collects the server capabilities and returns a sequence.

+#### server-info(--> Hash)

+Reads the server info and returns an hash.
+The return value of the C function call is returned as the value of the `return` key of the hash.

 ## Threading safety